khushbookhator/CoSchedule_clone/README.md

 ## Setup Instructions
-Clone down this repository and you will will be able to run this locally.
+Clone down this repository using this <a href="https://github.com/khushbookhator/CoSchedule_clone">link</a>

+Now you will will be able to run this locally using index.html path.